- Leonardo is an IoT/Big Data “solution” marketed far too early by SAP.

 All of this occurred before computing, as I used to purchase ice cream from the ice cream man back when almost no one had heard of computers.

 The video takes the strange tact of explaining who Leonardo Da Vinci was.

 Is there anyone who does not know who Leonardo Da Vinci was?
 I understand that Leonardo was named after Da Vinci and not DiCaprio, and we can probably skip the explanation of this well-known icon.
 In the next SAP video, we can expect an explanation of the Wright Brothers.

 Razor Thin Grocery Margins Impact Ice Cream Temperatures?

-The video also implies that there is a relationship between the grocery store’s razor-thin margins and melting ice cream.
-This only way this would be true is if the margins were so small that the grocery chain could not afford to refrigerate their trucks.
+The video also implies a relationship between the grocery store’s razor-thin margins and melting ice cream.
+The only way this would be true is if the margins were so small that the grocery chain could not afford to refrigerate their trucks.
 But all grocery delivery trucks use refrigeration units, so this can’t be true.